Nancy Weir: Biography

-She moved to London, where she studied at the Royal Academy of Music with Harold Craxton from 1933-1936.
+She moved to London, where she studied at the Royal Academy of Music with Harold Craxton from 1933 until 1936.
 She herself became the subject of several legends.
 One of these involved her being set to learn, by Craxton, the Bach-Busoni Chaconne in D minor.
 She arrived for her lesson the next week and played the work from memory.
 Craxton and others were astonished.
 She later explained that, as a student in Berlin, she had a fellow pianist neighbour who played a certain work that she did not know, for several hours every day.
 She learned this work by musical osmosis through the walls, and it turned out to be the Chaconne, which, until Craxton gave the music to her, she had never before seen.
 The work became a great financial asset for her, as she could guarantee certain competition prize monies by playing it, frequently having spent the money before she luckily, and predictably, won.

 Another legend centres on her phenomenal musical ear.
 She could hear as many as five independent musical lines simultaneously.
 Most professional musicians have difficulty with three.
 She was described in London in the 1930s as having "the best musical ear since Mozart".

-She established a career as a performer In London during the period from 1936-1954, making her Proms debut with the Bach Concerto in A minor for 4 pianos, conducted by Sir Henry Wood.
+She established a career as a performer In London during the period from 1936 until 1954, making her Proms debut with the Bach Concerto in A minor for 4 pianos, conducted by Sir Henry Wood.
 After graduation from the Royal Academy, she also joined the Bangor Trio at the University College of North Wales.

 The Second World War interrupted what promised to be a very successful career.
 She signed up in the Women's Auxiliary Air Force (WAAF).
 Her knowledge of German caused her to be transferred from the WAAF to RAF Intelligence.
 She eventually became what she later described as, after the 50 years exclusion period for sensitive Second World War information had expired in 1995, "a musical spy".
 Her wartime duties as an intelligence officer included "sitting on a hilltop in Kent listening to the chatter of young German pilots – they were as young and foolish as we were.
 I think I prevented a few bomb attacks."
 She eventually attained the rank of Flight Officer.